signalogic/SigSRF_SDK/README.md

 ... depending on which EdgeStream app you want to run.
 The <a href="https://github.com/signalogic/SigSRF_SDK/blob/master/mediaTest_readme.md">mediaMin and mediaTest page</a> gives example command lines for streaming media, transcoding, speech recognition, waveform file and USB audio processing, and more.

-To access pcap and media files output by EdgeStream demo apps inside the container -- for example to run WireShark -- you can WinSCP into the container with the following steps:
+To access pcap and media files output by EdgeStream apps inside the container -- for example to run WireShark -- you can WinSCP into the container with the following steps:

     docker-machine ls